jayprophit/knowledge-base/examples/emotional_intelligence/README.md

+---
+title: Emotional Intelligence Documentation
+description: Documentation and guides for the Emotional Intelligence module.
+author: Knowledge Base Team
+created_at: '2025-07-05'
+updated_at: '2025-07-05'
+version: 1.0.0
+---

 # Emotional Intelligence Example

 This directory contains a practical implementation of emotional intelligence capabilities for AI systems, including emotion modeling, self-awareness, and empathy.